 • a resident of the Municipality of Anchorage

-• engaged in high school or GED education
+• pursuing your high school or GED education

 YEP crew members develop job skills by working on Anchorage municipal park improvement projects.
 Projects may include soft surface trail construction and rehabilitation, stream bank and habitat restoration, park beautification, and landscaping.